Dave-team/Knowledge-base/Learning.md

 - When you've been stuck on something for a longer while, make a note of it and put it away.
 - Make sure to not allow a lot of time between learning the knowledge and applying what you learned
 - Consider using mindmaps to fully grasp certain topic
+- The most important skill is becoming a perpetual learner.
+You have to know how to learn anything you want to learn.
+- Arm yourself with specific knowledge.
+Specific knowledge is found by pursuing your genuine curiosity and passion rather than whatever is hot right now.
+Specific knowledge is often highly technical or creative.
+It cannot be outsourced or automated
+- Learn by doing and have faith in your ability to just figure things out
+- Most of the learning comes from reflecting on challenges, mistakes and other decisions

 ![Learning curve](https://user-images.githubusercontent.com/28791247/101977721-9714cf00-3c47-11eb-8ee6-69fad0a4124f.png)